 When in New Orleans, listening to some great jazz music is a must!
 Give your kids the chance to experience the more sophisticated side of the Big Easy at the family-friendly Preservation Hall.

 Open nightly for concerts, Preservation Hall offers five performances every evening.
-Make sure to get in line early to get your tickets since the venue holds only 100 people at a time.
+Make sure to get in line early to get your tickets, since the venue holds only 100 people at a time.
 Additionally, make sure to stop by an ATM before your visit as general admission is cash only.

-Your whole family will love swaying and dancing to the music provided by the Preservation Hall Jazz Band, which serves as an enthusiastic reminder of the history of this vibrant genre.
+Your whole family will love swaying and dancing to the music provided by the Preservation Hall Jazz Band, which serves as an enthusiastic reminder of the history of this vibrant genre!

 Photo by LightField Studios via Shutterstock

 Take a trip to one of the most historic sites in the Big Easy by going to the French Market, which has existed on the same site since 1791.
-Explore through six blocks in the French Quarter that contain a variety of restaurants and shops.
+Explore these six blocks in the French Quarter that contain a variety of restaurants and shops.

 Your children will be able to find the perfect souvenir to take home from their New Orleans vacation, and you are sure to find something nice for yourself as you make your way through all that the French Market has to offer.